KAWASAKI Z800 (2013 - 2018) Review

 Built quality is excellent and up there with the best.
-The previous Z750 was bomb-proof and we expect this to be no different.

-Although there’s an ABS option, you get no electronic rider aids with the Z800 and it’s devoid of fancy designer labels, but new headlights and nose fairing are the most obvious difference to the old Z750.
+Although there’s an ABS option, you get no electronic rider aids in the Kawasaki Z800 specs and it’s devoid of fancy designer labels, but new headlights and nose fairing are the most obvious difference to the old Z750.
 There’s also a new bellypan, hugger, radiator shrouds, a slimmer fuel tank, plastic fuel tank ‘wings’ and a slimmer rear tail unit.
 The new LED rear lights form two ‘Z’ patterns and the seat is also full of Zeds.
 Handlebars are now flatter and further forward and there are new luggage hooks.

 A new three-part LCD dash has its tacho display in the middle segment and it flows up and down like a graphic equalizer.
 As well as a speedo, odemeter, clock, dual trips and engine temperature, the Kawasaki dash now has a fuel gauge, and an eco-meter.